Website Load Time Optimization can “make or break” your online business.

 So, the optimal load time for your website should be 1 – 3s.

-You can measure your website load time on tools such as GT Metrix, Google page insights, tools.pingdom.com.
+You can measure your website load time on tools such as GT Metrix, Google page insights, and tools.pingdom.com.

 Some of the key factors that negatively impact your website loading speed.